 Heidi Hatch has been the winner of numerous awards and prizes, including a 2006 Young Musician's Foundation Competitive Scholarship, the Antelope Valley Symphony's Young Artist Competition, the City of Glendale's Talent Search Contest two years in a row, and the Los Angeles City Elementary Schools Music Association (LACESMA) Scholarship Award. which she won at the unprecedented age of six.
 She was awarded a prize as "Most Outstanding Spanish Violinist" at the Sarasate International Violin Competition in Pamplona, Spain and recently was awarded one of only two "Special Prizes" at the Hong Kong International Competition in China.

 In 2008, she played the Saint-Saëns Concerto in Albacete and Murcia, Spain with the Murcia Symphony and Mozart's Concerto Nº 5 in the Spanish city of Roqueta de Mar, in the province of Almeria.
-For five years (2007-2011) she was a regular member of the music festival in the Spanish city of Villanueva de los Infantes (Ciudad Real) where her performances of chamber music and the solo violin repertoire were enthusiastically received by the public.
+A founding member since 2007. she participates every summer in the music festival of the Spanish city of Villanueva de los Infantes (Ciudad Real) where her performances of chamber music and the solo violin repertoire are enthusiastically received by the public.
 In 2010, Heidi toured as soloist with the Bucharest Symphony in 8 performances of Havanaise by Saint-Saëns and Fantasy Caprice, Opus 22 by Vieuxtemps in major Spanish cities from Galicia and Catalunya in the north to Toledo and Almeria in the south.
 That same year, she recorded several programs for Spanish National Television that are still broadcast on weekends throughout Spain and internationally via satellite.